-Mercury Removal from Natural Gas
+The Importance of Removing Mercury from Natural Gas

 Mercury is present in most natural gas fields in concentrations from <10 ppb to >1 ppm as elemental (metallic), organic, and also inorganic compounds.
 Mercury removal to non-detectable levels is important since it is toxic, can poison catalysts used in downstream process units, and can damage downstream equipment through liquid-metal embrittlement (LME), a form of corrosion leading to crack initiation and propagation primarily in equipment constructed from aluminum.
 It has resulted in numerous equipment failures, unscheduled shutdowns, and in some cases fires.